smsong/self-paced-treadmill/README.md

 ![GUI WalkTests](./doc/fig/gui_walktests.png)

 * See [GUI_SPT](#gui_spt) for the common buttons.
-* `Mean p_off`: Measures average subject position while activated and prints it at the command window when finished (clicked again).
+* `Mean p_off`: Measures the average subject position while activated and prints it at the command window when finished (clicked again).
 * `Manual Speed Selection`: Treadmill speed will change once activated (clicked).
-Deactivated it (click it again) once the subject indicates the speed is faster/slower than comfortable speed.
+Deactivated it (click it again) once the subject indicates the speed is faster/slower than a comfortable speed.
-* `Self-Paced 2 min`: Treadmill goes to self-paced mode and relevant speed measures will be printed at eh command window.
+* `Self-Paced 2 min`: Treadmill goes to the self-paced mode and relevant speed measures will be printed at eh command window.
 Deactivate it once the timer passes 2 minutes.
-* `Self-Paced 150 m`: Treadmill goes to self-paced mode and relevant speed measures will be printed at eh command window.
-A figure showing subject's position on a 150 m virtual track will show up.
+* `Self-Paced 150 m`: Treadmill goes to the self-paced mode and relevant speed measures will be printed at eh command window.
+A figure showing subject position on a 150 m virtual track will show up.
 Deactivate it once the subject passes the finish line.
 * `Save`: Saves data in `your_filename.dat`.